-We've come to expect nothing but the best from Scott, who has given us four la flame emoji quality projects in the past four years, with no signs of slowing down.
+We've come to expect nothing but the best songs from Travis Scott, who has given us five La Flame emoji quality projects in the past years, with no signs of slowing down.
 Travis blew up on the solo scene in 2013 with the many bangers of Owl Pharaoh, including the rowdy rager “Upper Echelon” and the hyped intro "Bad Mood/Shit On You."

 19. "First Take"

 Travis Scott and Bryson Tiller deliver a sleeper hit with "First Take."
-The Houston rapper shows us his vulnerable side; opening up about a relationship with a women who he cannot be without, despite getting played by her.
+The Houston rapper shows us his vulnerable side; opening up about a relationship with a woman who he cannot be without, despite getting played by her.
 Bryson similarly details a woman only interested in his money, despite his love for her going much deeper than material wealth.
-Love is complex, and even the rap rockstar becomes victim of the dark side of love.
+Love is complex, and even the rap rockstar falls victim to the dark side of love.
 We need more of this vulnerable Scott in the future, and can we please get more collaborations between these two?

 Initially, fans thought Justin Bieber was on the track, which made sense considering his feature on "Maria I'm Drunk."
-However Scott's “beibs” refers to cocaine, continuing the longstanding tradition of using the names of white celebrities as euphemisms for the drug.
-Produced by the XO affiliate NAV, “Biebs in the Trap" is yet another certified club banger.
+However Scott's “beibs” refer to cocaine, continuing the longstanding tradition of using the names of white celebrities as euphemisms for the drug.
+Produced by the XO affiliate NAV, "Beibs in the Trap" is yet another certified club banger.

 "Maria, I'm Drunk" is late night "you up?" text music.
-Thuggers slur rap style fits perfectly with the drunken piano sample as Justin breaks necks with a surprising verse about wanting to "see what that booty do" during a late night in the studio.
-The song is riddled with great moments from all three, and will surely entice you to shoot your shoot next time you leave the club.
+Thugger's slur rap style fits perfectly with the drunken piano sample as Justin Bieber breaks necks with a surprising verse about wanting to "see what that booty do" during a late night in the studio.
+The song is riddled with great moments from all three, and will surely entice you to shoot your shot next time you leave the club.

-Thanks to Kid Cudi’s musical influence on Scott, "Through the Late Night" sounds like a beautiful sequel or spin off to the classic "Day N' Night."
-Cudi's signature hum, which deserves its own section in the National Museum of African American History & Culture, serves as the best instrument to the song as Travis plays a strong support role next to his idol.
+Thanks to Kid Cudi’s musical influence on Scott, "Through the Late Night" sounds like a beautiful sequel or spin-off to the classic "Day N' Night."
+Cudi's signature hum, which deserves its own section in the National Museum of African American History & Culture, serves as the best instrument to the song as Travis plays a strong supporting role next to his idol.

 Like its predecessor, “Quintana Pt.
 2” brings the same finessing theme to Days Before Rodeo.
 Swapping out Wale for T.I., the King of the South drops a stellar Trap Muzik-esque verse sandwiched between this dual-sided anthem.
 Like most of Scott's two-part tracks, the single shifts rapidly between slow and fast tempo beats with ease.
 By song's end, your ears will feel satisfied as it wraps into a sonic package with a side of autotune-infused flexing.

 Travis and Young Thug can do no wrong.
 Throw in Metro Boomin on production and you have a big three that could overthrow the Golden State Warriors.
 Contrary to popular belief, this “get high anthem” isn't one at all.
-"Skyfall" is actually tailored toward older artists falling off and losing the ability to connect with the younger generation.
+"Skyfall" is actually thematically aimed at older artists who fall off and lose the ability to connect with the younger generation.
 However, it's hard not to surrender your mind into a euphoric state after hearing one of Scott's best hooks, singing, "The sky keep on fallin', the drugs I keep callin'.
 They keep pickin' up for me, they love me."

-Also, Thugger's voice is one of the best of career, #ChangeMyMind.
+Also, Thugger's verse is one of the best of his career, #ChangeMyMind.

 Scott's ability to create two-part songs shines throughout "Way Back."
 The first part is a more uptempo trap vibe that slowly transitions into a melodic flow.
 With assisted vocals from Kid Cudi, it's hard skipping this track when it comes up.
 You'll also never find another hit that successfully name drops James Harden, OJ Simpson, Coldplay, and Michael Phelps all on the same song.
 Underrated.